 On the 20th March 2017 Hazell joined her 80’s peers in support of Comic Relief, and performed a classic Dean & Ware version of “Searchin‘” live on Radio 2 “Hits of The 80’s” hosted by Radio 1’s Scott Mills to give encouragement to Sara Cox during her epic 24 hour Dance-a-thon, which raised over £ ONE MILLION for charities in the UK and abroad.

-And of course Hazells popularity on the global gay scene remains undiminished.
+Hazells popularity on the global gay scene remains undiminished.

 This is why Hazell Dean remains an iconic Disco Diva.